psrc/psrccensus-app/md/ref.md

 # Tables

-Below is a list of tables that can be accessed through the PSRCCensus Explorer.
-For tables not listed, consider using R and the `tidycensus` package to access data via the Census API.
+Below is a list of tables that can be accessed through the PSRC Census Explorer.
+For tables not listed, consider using R and the [`tidycensus`](https://walker-data.com/tidycensus/) package to access data via the Census API.